dhruvnigam93/Toxic_Comment_Classification/README.md

 3. Using pre-Learned word Embeddings - GLOVE
 4. Effectively using GLOVE for paragraph representations

-The data set used is from a challenge hostedon kaggle by google.
+The data set used is from a challenge hosted on kaggle by google.
 The data set contains a large number of user comments that have been labeled(binary) by humans for toxic behaviour.
 The objective is to learn a model from this labelled data that can identify toxic behaviour in commnet text.

 ## EDA